 If your metadata is correct, an ‘Apply’ button should appear, and you should click it.
 After that, it should take about an hour for Pinterest to approve you.
 Voila!

-3. Claim Your Website
+3. Claim Your Business Website on Pinterest

 You want to do this for two reasons.
 First, because it will add your profile picture to all the pins from your website if someone clicks to view the pin close up.
 Hint: that’s good for brand recognition!

 And second, you’ll get access to analytics specifically for your website (as in, which pins people are saving & engaging with from your site).

 If you own your own website, use this guide to claim your website on Pinterest.
 You’ll have to add a small line of HTML code within your site’s header tags.
 (WordPress has plugins to help you with this if you need it!).